by Michelle Evans

 Advantages of Using a Content Calendar

 There are multiple benefits to using a content calendar.
-Aside from organization and hitting key milestones, the Content Marketing Institute, suggests that your content calendar can:
+Aside from organization, hitting key milestones or content planning, the Content Marketing Institute, suggests that your content calendar can:

 - Allow for a single source for the status of in-progress content on different channels